A Whole New Thing (Sly and the Family Stone album)

-A Whole New Thing is the debut album by funk/soul band Sly and the Family Stone, released in 1967 on Epic/CBS Records.
+A Whole New Thing is the debut album by American funk-soul band Sly and the Family Stone, released in 1967 on Epic and CBS Records.
 The album was released to mixed criticism and failed to make an impact from a commercial standpoint and did not chart.
 CBS Records executive Clive Davis prevailed upon band leader Sly Stone to create a more commercial album; the result was the album Dance to the Music.
 Unlike later Sly and the Family Stone albums, A Whole New Thing was recorded live in the studio instead of being overdubbed and featured less of a pop feel than later releases such as Dance to the Music and Stand!.
 The lead vocals are shared between Sly Stone, Freddie Stone, and Larry Graham; Rose Stone would not join the band until they began work on Dance to the Music.

 Track listing

-All tracks written by Sylvester Stewart, and produced and arranged by Sly Stone for Stone Flower Productions.
+All tracks written, arranged and produced by Sly Stone for Stone Flower Productions.